Colton-Bassett/reactpokedex/README.md

 - i wanted to use firebase cloud functions but i had to enter a credit card and i did not like that

 - data display of firebase is awesome.
 I really like looking at the console.
 UI is good

+- i can't do a drop table on firebase firestore collection.
+I have to fetch all documents and then delete each one in batches